Send A Postcard To The Opportunity Rover In A New Support Campaign For NASA’s Veteran Robot

 More than 4,800 people have already sent a postcard to Opportunity, encouraging the rover to “wake up” and call home.

 “Hey, Oppy, we’re still listening and actively working for your recovery.
 Please phone home.
-All of us at NASA are pulling for you!”
-Thomas Zurbuchen, a NASA associate administrator, wrote on Twitter.
+All of us at NASA are pulling for you!” a NASA associate administrator Thomas Zurbuchen wrote on Twitter.

 Meanwhile, another support campaign for the Opportunity rover is currently ongoing on social media, as lots of heartfelt, encouraging messages have flooded Twitter under the hashtags #WakeUpOppy and #SaveOppy, reports Space.